DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 Https encrypted tunel ends with it, so that the traffic can be analyzed and dealt with based on the settings in `Caddyfile`.

-Caddy with its build-in https and and sane config approach allows a simple config to just work.
+Caddy with its build-in https and and simple config approach allows even most trivial configs to just work:

 ```
 whatever.example.com {